-Zugló is a leafy neighborhood a bit outside the city center and swarming with beautiful residential homes.
-Unbeknownst to you, you might actually have already been there, since several tourist sites, like Heroes’ Square, Vajdahunyad Castle, and the Széchenyi Thermal Bath, are also in Zugló, but there's more to it than just the City Park.
+A bit away from Budapest's downtown, Zugló is a leafy neighborhood swarming with beautiful residential homes.
+Unbeknownst to you, you might have already been here since the tourist sites within the City Park — Heroes’ Square, Vajdahunyad Castle, Széchenyi Baths — are also part of it.
+But there's more to Zugló than just the City Park.

-For a deeply immersive experience into everyday Budapest life, I highly recommend the Bosnyák Square Market.
-From Ferenciek tere in downtown, you can take buses #7, #8, #110, #112, or #133E, and within less than 20 minutes, you will be within the confines of this decor-deprived bustling neighborhood market hall, which couldn't be more different from the pristine Great Market Hall in the city center.
-Here, you won't need to worry about being pushed aside by fellow tourists, price points will make you double-check your currency conversion rate (yes, things are cheap!), and butchers will give you the time of the day.
-Pick up some seasonal fruits, vegetables, or paprika-laced salami.
-Note that the independent farmers are in the rear of the space.
+For a deeply immersive experience into everyday Budapest life, I recommend you first visit the Bosnyák Square Market, ideally on a Saturday morning.
+From Ferenciek tere in downtown, you can take buses #7, #8, #110, #112, or #133E, and within less than 20 minutes you'll be within the confines of this decor-deprived bustling space, which couldn't be more different from the pristine Great Market Hall in the city center.
+Here, you won't need to worry about being pushed aside by fellow tourists, the price points will make you double-check your currency conversion rate, and vendors will give you the time of day.
+Pick up some seasonal fruits, vegetables, or paprika-laced salami along the way.
+Note that the independent farmers are in the back of the space.

-After your meal, dart across the street, and take a bus back toward the city center, getting off at Cházár András utca near the City Park.
-This area is teeming with grand residential homes that hide on quiet side streets.
-Zugló's fresh air and proximity to the city attracted Budapest's upper crust in the late 19th century — first, they built summer houses to escape downtown's heat waves, then many of them moved out here permanently.
-During communism, these lavish houses were nationalized and parceled up into smaller apartments, or became consulates, as many of them still are.
+Once you're finished, dart across the street and take a bus back toward the city center, getting off at Cházár András utca, not far from the City Park.
+This area is teeming with beautiful houses hidden on quiet side streets.
+Zugló's fresh air and proximity to the city drew Budapest's upper crust in the late 19th century — first, they built summer homes to escape downtown's heat waves, then many of them moved out here permanently.
+During the communist era, these lavish houses were nationalized and parceled up into smaller apartments or became consulates as many of them still are.

-If you enjoy art nouveau architecture and don't mind a 10-minute detour, turn right and then onto Stefánia Road, the main artery of Zugló, to reach the Geological and Geophysical Institute of Hungary, a masterpiece of Ödön Lechner, Hungary's most famous architect.
-The stunning building features curvilinear motifs and Hungarian Atlas figures (!) atop the light-blue ceramic roof.
+If you enjoy art nouveau architecture and don't mind a 10-minute detour, turn right and then onto Stefánia Road to reach the Geological and Geophysical Institute of Hungary.
+Designed by Hungary's famous art nouveau architect, Ödön Lechner, the impressive building features curvilinear motifs and Hungarian Atlas figures atop the light-blue ceramic roof.

-Széchenyi Bath is just a stone's throw away from Pántlika, in case that's the thermal bath of your choice.
-The City Park is also home to the Vajdahunyad Castle, a bombastic edifice modeled after a Transylvanian medieval castle.
-Inside it is the Museum of Hungarian Agriculture, which may not sound like a must-see, but it's actually one of the most memorable museums in Budapest in all of its quirkiness; in fact, we even wrote an ode to it.
-Parts of the City Park are currently under construction, as it's being transformed into a museum quarter as part of the Liget Projekt.
+The Széchenyi Baths is just a stone's throw away from here, in case that's your thermal bath of choice.
+The City Park is also home to the Vajdahunyad Castle, a bombastic building modeled after a Transylvanian medieval castle.
+Inside it is the Museum of Hungarian Agriculture, which doesn't sound like a must-see but it actually has a fascinating permanent exhibit in all of its quirkiness; we even wrote an ode to the museum.
+Parts of the City Park are currently under construction as it's being transformed into a museum quarter as part of the Liget Projekt.

-Don't leave Zugló without paying a visit to Heroes' Square, an impressive colonnade with historic Hungarian figures and a towering obelisk.
-Two major museums enclose the area: the Museum of Fine Arts has a world-class collection of Italian Renaissance paintings, while the Műcsarnok (Kunsthalle) is best known for its top-notch temporary exhibits.
+Don't leave Zugló without seeing Heroes' Square, a sweeping plaza peppered with historic Hungarian figures and a towering obelisk.
+Two major museums flank the area: the Museum of Fine Arts has a world-class collection of Italian Renaissance paintings while the Műcsarnok (Kunsthalle) is best known for its high quality temporary exhibits.

-From here, you can take the century-old Millennium Underground / M1 back to downtown, or, if you have limitless energy, visit the Budapest Zoo, just steps away, offering plenty of Instagrammable animals and also buildings.
-Not far from the Zoo's entrance is Édes Mackó, a kürtőskalács vendor, where they prepare these wonderful caramel-glazed doughs the traditional way — over charcoal.
+From here, you can take the century-old Millennium Underground / M1 back to downtown, or, if you have limitless energy, first visit the Budapest Zoo, just steps away.
+Not far from the Zoo's entrance is Édes Mackó, a kürtőskalács vendor that cooks these caramel-glazed chimney cakes the traditional way — over charcoal.